CHIA-AN-YANG/Restaurant-List/readme.md

 You can also interact with its online version at: https://powerful-everglades-45881.herokuapp.com/

+## About the Webpage
+1. Click on the restaurant to see its detailed description and locate its position on google map.
+2. Find the restaurant by any related letters with the search function.
+3. Add your new favorite restaurant with the orange button on index page.
+4. Modify or delete outdated restaurant with CRUD functions.

+---

 ## Installation

 You can clone this project from here: [github link](https://github.com/CHIA-AN-YANG/Restaurant-List.git)